-When most of us think of marketing automation, we think of email.
+When most of us think of marketing automation strategies, we think of email.
 Automated emails, also called “drip emails,” “drip campaigns,” or “auto-responders,” are the backbone of marketing automation.

 These pre-scheduled emails go out at certain times, based on specific actions your subscribers take.
 By planning and optimizing these emails, you can create an impressive lead nurturing system for many different types of prospects.
 You can use all these same tools to retain your existing customers, too.

 That’s all well and good.
 It’s great, in fact.
-Marketing automation works, and it works extremely well.
+Using marketing automation for email works, and it works extremely well.
 There are plenty of studies that show it generates excellent returns.

-And yet, using email is really only Marketing Automation 101.
+And yet, using email is really only Marketing Automation Strategy 101.

-It’s time we all thought outside the box with marketing automation.
+It’s time we all thought outside the box with these additional marketing automation strategies.
 It’s time to go beyond what we can do in the inbox.

 Before we dive in, though, let’s frame up some definitions.
 Namely, how lead generation, lead nurturing, and loyalty fit within marketing automation.

 Marketing automation – Is it lead nurturing or lead generation?
 And what about loyalty, too?

 Short answer: It’s all three.

 Longer answer: Lead generation and nurturing are nearly tied as priorities for marketing automation, at least according to recent research from Ascend2 and Dun & Bradstreet.
 Their report, “Optimize Your Marketing Automation: Mastering Marketing Automation with a Quality Data Foundation,” has lead nurturing just edging out lead generation as the most important goal of a marketing automation strategy.